fpvpilot08-star/DIY-Direct-Drive-Force-Feedback-Wheel-for-Simulators/README.md

 The wheel uses a stepper motor controlled by OpenFFBoard firmware and a TMC4671 FOC driver.
 Being fully direct drive with no gearbox resulting a in a quiet, reliable, and simple system for simulator racing or anything else..

 ### Budget Breakdown
-The critical electronics — 12Nm stepper motor + encoder, STM32F407 board, Elecrow TMC4671 driver kit, 60V power supply, Nylon filament, and a cooling fan — came out to a total of $381.
+The critical electronics — 12Nm stepper motor + encoder, STM32F407 board, Elecrow TMC4671 driver kit, 60V DC power supply, Nylon filament, and a cooling fan — came out to a total of $362.
 The remaining cost covers hardware, wiring, and additional 3D printing filament.

 ### Build Details
 - **Motor**: 12Nm NEMA 34 closed-loop stepper with 1000 PPR encoder
 - **Driver**: Elecrow OpenFFBoard TMC4671 FOC driver
-- **Controller**: STM32F407 board
+- **Controller**: OpenFFBoard STM32F407 stack
 - **Power**: 60V 350W DC PSU
 - **Base**: Fully 3d printed in order to be cheap and customizable
 - **Wheel**: 3D printed in PETG with electrical tape for grip